Perelandra0x309/secure-im/README.md

 <pre>
 Information provided by "C":
 <a href="https://www.wired.com/2017/03/confide-security-holes/">That Encrypted Chat App the White House Liked?
 Full of Holes</a>
+Which links to: <a href="https://blog.quarkslab.com/make-confide-great-again-no-we-cannot.html">Make Confide great again?
+No, we cannot</a>
 </pre>
+My verdict: Stay Away!<br>
+It is very concerning that such lax security practices (weak password rules, no message authentication or integrity validation) were allowed to be a part of the design in the first place.<br>
+Also the desktop clients are written in JavaScript which is easily modified to bypass security checks.<br>
+Did they fix these issues?
+Maybe but without open code to inspect we cannot know.
 </td></tr>

 <tr>